jruizcabrejos/jruizcabrejos/content/authors/admin/_index.md

 I am a PhD student researching the impacts of human-induced climate change on population health.
 Here I gather and document some of my current and previous work.

 I have a health data science background with experience on infectious diseases, maternal health and healthcare management.
-Most of my work is focused on the analysis and validation of data collection methods for healthcare research, as well as exploiting novel data sources.
+Most of my work is focused on the analysis and validation of data collection methods for healthcare research, as well as exploiting novel data sources for epidemiology.

 Currently at [ISGLOBAL](https://www.isglobal.org/en/) (Barcelona, Spain) with the [ADAPTATION](https://www.early-adapt.eu/team/) group and the [IMTAvH](https://imtavh.cayetano.edu.pe/) (Lima, Perú) with [InnovaLab](https://www.innovalab.info/).